-KPIs (Key Performance Indicator) are a measured value that describes how effectively a call center is achieving the key business objectives.
+KPIs (Key Performance Indicator) is a measured value that describes how effectively a call center is achieving its key business objectives.
 Call center KPIs are used at multiple levels to evaluate their success in reaching objectives.
 Call centers need to measure what their agents are doing, how quickly they’re doing it, and how well they’re satisfying customers.
 The only way is to measure call center agent productivity with reliable KPIs.

 Measuring KPIs are extremely useful to your agents, as it focuses on the overall performance of customer satisfaction and on individuals or teams.

 According to Gallup’s Re-Engineering Performance Management research, “measurement is a positive pillar for developing employees.
 It holds them accountable and helps you give good, specific recognition.”

 Advanced call centers are mixed apiaries of data, and the task of working through it all to evaluate the effectiveness and efficiency of the agents.
 As more data is processed, the chance of losing valuable information rises, yet this information is essential for quality measurement and improvement.
 There are many reasons, of course, but here are a few that stand out:

 - Support and influence business goals.

 - Critical for performance management and evaluation.